In this blog we will cover dashboard designer overview.Top Panel:

 - Click on the “Objects” button below Variables.
 You will see a list of Web Components.
 You can add button separator and HTML script to the dashboard by selecting the specific component from this list.
 In order to add text, image, header, background, HTML, CSS it is advisable to use the right click component of dashboard designer and not the components present in the web components.

 - Click on Dashboard Component.
-Here you can add select (input parameter), select2 (searchable input parameter), dropdown list, date picker, slider and input components to the dashboard by clicking on the respective button.
+Here you can add select (input parameter), select2 (searchable input parameter), dropdown list, date picker, slide, input and multiselect checkbox components to the dashboard by clicking on the respective button.

 Refer Here for Changing the printing options of the dashboard